 6. If CPAP causes you or your… to sneeze. mouth is parched.
 Burning in the nasal passages.

 What happens if CPAP runs out of water?

 What if my water chamber runs out of water in the middle of the night?
 Without water in the water chamber, your device will function normally and safely, but it will no longer offer humidification.

 Can I use a room humidifier with a CPAP machine?

 Adding a humidifier to your CPAP machine, either separately or together, can make your sleep more comfortable and enjoyable.
-The humidifier’s warm or cool mist makes it easier for air to move through.
+The cpap humidifier setting allow warm or cool mist making it easier for air to move through.